ladnir/aby3/README.md

 This codebase should **NOT** be considered fully secure.
 It has not has a security review and there are still several security related issues that have not been fully implemented.
 Only use this casebase as a proof-of-concept or to benchmark the perfromance.
 Future work is required for this implementation to be considered secure.

-As such, this work in licensed under Creative Commons Attribution NonCommercial.

 ## Install

 The library is *cross platform* and has been tested on Windows and Linux.
 The dependencies are: